For the New Intellectual: Reception

 The book received a number of reviews at the time of its release, although significantly fewer than Rand's novels had received.
 In The New York Times Book Review, the philosopher Sidney Hook called it a "unique combination of tautology and extravagant absurdity".
 In a negative review for Esquire, Gore Vidal said Rand "must be read to be believed" and that "[Rand's] 'philosophy' is nearly perfect in its immorality".
 In The New Republic, reviewer Joel Rosenbloom described Rand's philosophy as "pretentious nonsense" and predicted "little likelihood of an expanding future for Miss Rand's system or her following".

 Rand bibliographer Mimi Reisel Gladstein called Rand's title essay the "major attraction for those who have already read the novels".
 The historian James T. Baker said the essay "represents Rand's first step from fiction to public philosophy", and called the view of history it presents "intriguing and creative if a bit fantastic".
-Biographer Anne Heller described it as "a mixture of historical parable and madcap fairy tale", and said it began Rand's "almost fanatical crusade" against German philosopher Immanuel Kant, who Rand describes as a highly negative influence on modern philosophy.
+Biographer Anne Heller described it as "a mixture of historical parable and madcap fairy tale", and said it began Rand's "almost fanatical crusade" against German philosopher Immanuel Kant, whom Rand describes as a highly negative influence on modern philosophy.